 - The President claimed to have made the most transparent selection of a nominee to be a Supreme Court Justice, given the campaign disclose of lists of potential nominees.
 When it came to announce his nominee, however, the White House tried to mislead out the press about another choice.

-- Antagonism to government statistics and evidence: President Trump repeatedly said federal jobs numbers were “phony” but now aren’t
+- Antagonism to government statistics and evidence: President Trump repeatedly said federal jobs numbers were “phony” as a candidate but now were valid.

 - Levied attacks on the independent judiciary after judges struck down his executive order as unconstitutional.